iamvery/iamvery.github.com/_posts/2013-11-16-tmux-pairing-anywhere-on-your-box.markdown

 This will:

-1. Make sure iamvery's Github public keys are installed for the `tmux` user
-2. Open a new tmux session at `/var/tmux/pairing`
+1. Open a new tmux session named "pairing"
-3. Start the ngrok reverse tunnel in the top tmux pane
+2. Start the ngrok reverse tunnel in the top tmux pane
-4. Echo the SSH command your pair will need to connect with in the bottom pane
+3. Echo the SSH command your pair will need to connect with in the bottom pane
-5. Copy this command to your clipboard (using [`reattach-to-user-namespace`](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard))
+4. Copy this command to your clipboard (using [`reattach-to-user-namespace`](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard))

 Try `pair --help` for the full command signature.